 Rice Hospice at Rice Memorial Hospital offers a one-day grief camp for kids in grades K – 6, called Camp GK Bear.
 It’s a special opportunity for children who have experienced the death of a significant person in their lives.

 Through generous donations and grants, along with the help of Rice Hospice volunteers, Camp GK Bear is offered free of charge.
-This camp provides children an opportunity to better understand their own grieving process as well as taking part in some fun activities.
+This camp provides children an opportunity to better understand their own grieving process and to take part in some fun activities.

-The camp’s program centers around four main themes:
+The camp’s program centers around three main themes:

 - the life/death cycle

-The children create a Memory Box to collect items that are special to the child and that belonged to the person(s) who died.
+The children create a Memory Box to collect items that are special to them and that belonged to the person(s) who died.
 Other projects are specifically designed to be worked on during camp and then completed at home.